ukoloff/execjs-xtrn/README.md

 It is one more reason not to use ExecJS::Xtrn in production mode ;-)

-By default statistics is output in YAML format, but you can get `/rails/jsx.json` or `/rails/jsx.html`.
+By default statistics is output in YAML format, but you can get also `/rails/jsx.json` or `/rails/jsx.html`.

 ## Compatibilty